-Camp Wyandot Overnight and Day Camps are offered during the summer for youths of all ages and include activities such as outdoor skills, camp outs, creeking, hiking, crafts, swimming/swimming lessons, kayaking/canoeing, archery, and special themed programs.
+Camp Wyandot Overnight and Day Camps and Camp Otonwe are offered during the summer for youths of all ages and include activities such as outdoor skills, camp outs, creeking, hiking, crafts, swimming/swimming lessons, kayaking/canoeing, archery, and special themed programs.
 We offer leadership programs at both our overnight and day camps.
-This year our day camp (formerly Camp Otonwe) and overnight programs both will be held at our overnight camp site, Camp Wyandot, located in the Hocking Hills.
 Camp Wyandot is surrounded on three sides by the Clear Creek Metro Park.
 Our overnight camp program is accredited by the American Camp Association (ACA) which means that Camp Wyandot has undergone a thorough (up to 300 standards) review of its operation — from staff qualifications and training to emergency management.

 Wyandot Explorer Club Program is community based and volunteer run, arranged by age and geographical location.
 Wyandot Explorers build on four explorer categories: Community Exploration, Self-Exploration, Environmental and Science Exploration, and Creative Exploration.
 Clubs meet during the school year and we provide the training, the framework, the materials, and the support for each club.
 A volunteer adult leader guides, coaches, and supervises the club’s progress which differ depending on age.

 Weekend Themed Programs are offered at Camp Wyandot for families and individuals that highlight nature activities and exploration and provide networking opportunities.